War and soaring prices take toll on Southeast Europe's listed companies

 Experiencing the war on the other side is AD Plastik, a Croatian supplier to the automotive industry that pre-war generated just over a quarter of its revenues (27%) in Russia.

 “In Q1 22, unfortunately we are impacted like most companies by the Russia-Ukrainian crisis.
-On top of that still we are facing this issue of lack of semiconductors,” said Josip Boban, president of the board of AD Plastik.
+On top of that, still we are facing this issue of lack of semi-conductors,” said Josip Boban, president of the board of AD Plastik.

-Commenting on the challenges the company is facing this year, Boban listed the war, shortages of semiconductors and increasing prices of materials and energy.
-The company’s responses include working on cost adjustment and efficiency improvement, as it focusses on financial stability and profitability.
+Commenting on the challenges the company is facing this year, Boban listed the war, shortages of semi-conductors and increasing prices of materials and energy.
+The company’s responses include working on cost adjustment and efficiency improvement, as it focuses on financial stability and profitability.

 The future of its business in Russia is highly uncertain.
 Automakers have halted production as a result of international sanctions and falling demand.
 French car maker Renault agreed in April to transfer its 68% stake in Russia’s largest carmaker AvtoVaz to the state for a symbolic price one ruble and a five-year option to get the asset back.
-Another of AD Plastik’s customers, Volkswagen, has also halted production but not yet announced what its plans are.
+Another of AD Plastik’s customers, Volkswagen, has also halted production but has not yet announced what its plans are.

 Mixed picture for pharma